Contact Us:

 Click here for human cases and positive equine information: westnile.ca.gov

 Mosquito populations increase as the weather gets warmer.
-Your well-being is our HIGHEST priority.
-However, it's initially ON you to keep mosquitoes OFF.
-Remove all standing water around your property.
+Effective mosquito prevention starts at home.
+Perform weekly yard checks to remove all standing water around your property.
 Report significant mosquito problems to the District.
 See tips to prevent mosquito bites.

 Day Biting Mosquitoes

-The yellow fever mosquito, Aedes aegypti, and the Asian tiger mosquito, Aedes albopictus, have become established in some areas of California.
-Aedes aegypti were first found in west Stockton, CA during the summer of 2019.
-These species can develop in artificial containers in warmer areas.
+The yellow fever mosquito, Aedes aegypti, and Asian tiger mosquito, Aedes albopictus, have become established in some areas of California.
+Aedes aegypti were first found in Stockton, CA in 2019 and are now present in every San Joaquin County city.
+These species can develop in artificial containers holding as little as a tablespoon of water.

 LEARN MORE